mnguye95/personal-blog/src/posts/form-handling-astro-react-vercel-sendgrid.md

 slug: form-handling-astro-react-vercel-sendgrid
 excerpt: Receive form submissions with your Astro app on serverless functions provided by Vercel and SendGrid
 date: 2022-09-23
-author: Michael Nguyen
+description: Form submissions are used to receive leads and inquiries on our website.
+With Astro, React, and Vercel, it's possible!
 ---

-Astro, React, and Vercel...

-With Astro being a little over year old at the time of this blog, building an app with this stack may feel like trending unknown waters.
+With Astro being a little over a year old at the time of this blog, building an app with this stack was a shot in the dark, but I got it!

 ## Setting up Sendgrid STMP and Adding Environment Variables in Astro JS